josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/👾_cyber_war_crimes.md

 > Was the target civilian, military, or dual-use?

 > What harm was intended, expected, or caused?

+> What rules of international humanitarian law were engaged?

 > Who can the conduct be attributed to?